The Dot and the Line

 But what’s Paul saying?
 He says he’s serving the Lord.
 He’s doing it for the sake of God’s elect—for their faith, for their knowledge of the truth, which accords with godliness.

-What does all those long words and long sentences mean?
+What does all those long words and long sentence mean?
 He’s saying, essentially, “If you don’t have godliness, then you don’t know the truth.”
 You can’t say, “I believe this stuff,” and then live an ungodly life.
 That can’t be!
 If you’re not living a godly life, then you don’t really know and believe the truth.

 So Paul equates knowledge of the truth with godliness.